How to Setup Dual Monitor | Windows | Linux | MAC

 Match Your Monitors

-To fix this issue, open ‘Settings’ and then click on the ‘Display’ tab.
+To address this, navigate to ‘Settings’ and select the ‘Display’ tab.
 Scroll down to ‘Scale and Layout’ to adjust the resolution of each display and its scaling.
-So if you have a Full HD panel and a 4K panel, you can set each display to native resolution and increase the scaling on the high-res display so that images and writings appear the same size on both displays.
+So, if you have a Full HD panel and a 4K panel, you can set each display to native resolution and increase the scaling on the high-res display so that images and writings appear the same size on both displays.

-Note: You can get more productivity from your dual monitor setup by installing applications such as DisplayFusion.
-This is an app that makes it easy to modify some settings in dual monitor mode, such as brightness, custom keyboard shortcuts, wallpaper, etc.
+Note: You can increase productivity from your dual monitor setup by installing applications such as DisplayFusion.
+This app makes it easy to modify some settings in dual monitor mode, such as brightness, custom keyboard shortcuts, wallpaper, etc.

 Final Thought